 Developed at the Morden Research Station in Manitoba about 1945.
-Dark purple 3cm fruit has mildly astringent skin, but sweet dark redpurple flesh.
+Dark purple 3cm fruit has mildly astringent skin, but sweet dark red-purple flesh.
 Good for fresh eating when fully ripe, and of course also for cooking and baking.
-Like all chums, the fruit can show some cracking in wet weather right at ripening.
+Like all chume, the fruit can show come chums, the fruit can show some cracking in wet weather right at ripening.
 Tree form is somewhat more spreading.

-NEEDS A POLLENIZER | ZONE 3 | HARVEST: EARLY-MID AUG.
-151-4255 SEMI-DWARF (MUSTANG) \$44.95 EACH
+NEEDS A POLLENIZER | ZONE 3 | HARVEST: EARLY-MID AUG.151-4255SEMI-DWARF (MUSTANG)\$46.95 EACH